A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: OU type growth-fragmentation processes

 \begin{rem} The reason for which we consider the space $\lp[q]$ with $q>2 (\e^{\bar\dOU T}\vee 1)$ is as follows.
 Recall that $[2,\infty)\subset \mathrm{dom}(\kappa_n)$ for all $n\in \bar{\N}$, then $\Xsd_n(t)\in \lp[2 (\e^{\bar\dOU T}\vee 1)]$ (by Theorem~\ref{Ch4:thm:mean}) for every $t\in [0,T]$.
 We further need to enlarge the state space to $\lp[q]$ with $q>2 (\e^{\bar\dOU T}\vee 1)$, so as to ensure that $(\Xsd_n(t))_{n\in \N}$ is tight in $\lp[q]$, which does not necessarily hold with $q=2 (\e^{\bar\dOU T}\vee 1)$.
 See the proof of Lemma~\ref{lem:CV-finite} below for details. \end{rem}

 Before tackling the proof of Theorem~\ref{thm:CV}, we point out several evidences that suggest its validity.
-Firstly, \eqref{eq:CV-c} and \eqref{eq:CV-nu} yield the convergence of the cumulant
+First, \eqref{eq:CV-c} and \eqref{eq:CV-nu} yield the convergence of the cumulant

 However, this convergence does not necessarily hold for $p=2$.
-Secondly, we have the convergence of the selected fragments defined as in Lemma~\ref{Ch4:lem:selected}.
+Second, we have the convergence of the selected fragments defined as in Lemma~\ref{Ch4:lem:selected}.
 Indeed, one easily deduces from \eqref{eq:CV-c} and \eqref{eq:CV-nu} the convergence of the Laplace exponents \eqref{Ch4:eq:Phi-selected}:

 Then the convergence of the selected fragments is a consequence of the following lemma.

 \begin{lem} For every $n\in \bar{\N}$, let $Z_n$ be an OU type process with characteristics $(\Phi_{n,*}, \dOU_n)$ starting from $Z_n(0)=0$.
 Suppose that \eqref{eq:CV-dOU} and \eqref{eq:CV-Phi} hold.
 Then there exists a coupling of $(Z_n, n\in \bar{\N})$, such that for every $t\geq 0$